opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 The fabrication work required cutting and welding of steel structures and oxygen and acetylene cylinders are necessary materials that are needed for the jobs.
 The Plaintiff ordered lifting gear, welding equipment, oxygen, acetylene from WKS Industrial Gas Ltd and I exhibit the delivery orders, invoices and statement of accounts for the period December 2015 to June 2016 … which shows that these supplies were delivered to the Plaintiff at an area next to Marina Bay MRT station, which was one of the Defendant’s job sites.

 41     Although Mr Pugaz stated in para 9 of his affidavit that PPE ordered lifting gear from WKS Industrial Gas Pte Ltd (“WKS”), he appeared bewildered when he was cross-examined and admitted that he did not order any such equipment from WKS.
-The relevant part of the proceedings[\[note: 3\]](#Ftn_3) is as follows:
+The relevant part of the proceedings[^3] is as follows:

 Q:… Here, this is your affidavit, you said: